 How to dodge a financial hangover this Christmas

-While it certainly has it’s benefits and gives flexibility, the worry is if you fail to get your reminder to pay later or are unable to pay what you owe at the time it is due, charges could soon mount up and debt collection agency’s get involved.
-Most notably, late payments can impact your credit score.
+If you miss your reminder to pay or are unable to pay what you owe at the time it is due, you could be charged a fee.
+Charges could soon mount up and debt collection agency’s get involved.
+Late or missed payments can impact your credit score.

 Black marks stay on your credit record for six years, so missing a payment on a pair of trainers when you are 18 could end up affecting your chances of getting a mortgage when you’re 24.

 Ways to protect your credit score this Christmas